RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display star markings for custom collections**

 With this option enabled, there is a star symbol added to each favorite game name.
 It works identically to the setting _Add star markings to favorite games_ under the _UI settings_ menu but is applied specifically to custom collections.
 It's disabled by default.

-**Group unthemed custom collections**

-With this enabled, if you have created custom collections and there is no theme support for the names you've selected, the collections will be grouped in a general collection system which is correctly themed.
-It's strongly recommended to keep this option enabled as otherwise your collections would be completely unthemed which doesn't make much sense.
-This option is provided mostly for testing and theme development purposes.

 **Show system names in collections**